equinor/az-static-web-app-docs-template/README.md

 Feel free to click the "documentation examples" button and browse the two examples.
 The other buttons will not work properly yet.

+**Note:** The text printout at the bottom of the page is only for debugging purposes, which will be useful in the sections related to authentication and role management..

 ### Output
 - `deployment token`
 - `YOUR_SITE_URL`